Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Experimental Evaluation

 \subsection{Ablation Studies}

-We evaluate our model under different inference and architectural configurations on four testing datasets: 3DMatch and 3DLoMatch for pairwise registration, and ScanNet and map-level KAIST for multi-view registration.
+We evaluate our model under different inference and architectural configurations on 3DMatch and 3DLoMatch for pairwise registration, and the cross-domain multi-view registration benchmark for multi-view registration.
 The results are summarized in Table~\ref{tab:ablation}.

-At inference time, we draw $S=5$ random generations and select the one with the smallest rigidity error.
-Under this default setting [A], our model achieves the highest success rates in three of the four datasets.
-Compared with [A], the setting without selection [C] generally performs worse, demonstrating the effectiveness of our rigidity-based selection strategy.
-By comparing [B] and [C], we further observe that enforcing rigidity during sampling consistently improves performance over using the plain Euler integrator.
-Setting [D] shows that reducing the number of flow integration steps $\kappa$ from 10 to 1 slightly degrades performance but significantly cuts the inference time, as shown in Fig.~\ref{fig:inference_time_vs_scans}.
+Under the default setting [A] with test-time rigidity forcing and $\kappa=10$ step Euler integration, our model achieves the highest success rates across all datasets.
+Setting [B] removes rigidity forcing during sampling, and setting [C] reduces the number of flow integration steps $\kappa$ from 10 to 1.
+Both degrade performance, with [B] showing that enforcing rigidity during sampling is crucial and [C] confirming a clear accuracy--speed trade-off with fewer steps.
+Note that even with a one-step generation, our model outperforms all the baseline methods on the benchmark.

-The settings [E]-[G] study the impact of model design.
-Setting [E] uses only the sampled keypoint coordinates as conditions without local descriptors.
-Its performance drops sharply compared to [A], highlighting the importance of local geometric features.
-The settings [F] and [G] evaluate the influence of smaller transformer models with blocks $L$ decreasing from 10 to 8 and 6, respectively.
-As expected, reducing model capacity induces a clear performance trade-off.
-For additional ablations and results on more datasets, we refer the reader to the supplementary material.
+Settings [D]--[F] study the impact of model design.
+Setting [D] uses only the sampled keypoint coordinates as conditions without local descriptors, and its performance drops sharply compared to [A], especially on the benchmark.
+Highlighting the importance of local geometric features.
+Settings [E] and [F] evaluate smaller transformer models with $L$ decreasing from 10 to 8 and 6, respectively.
+As expected, reducing model capacity induces a clear performance drop.
+Additional ablations and results are provided in the supplementary material.